Suite 1300

 Pulp Cap Revenue Recovery

-Apicoectomy Pre-Authorization Management
+Apicoectomy Pre-Auth Management

 88–92% First-Pass Rate Within 60 Days